-Every company needs someone working hands on its cloud management or data center operations.
+Every company needs someone working hands-on its cloud management or data center operations.
 This team is responsible for installing, configuring, and operating software and systems.
 This is the team that ensures the operation of intrusion detection, firewalls, and dedicated Hardware Security Modules (HSMs) to maintain sensitive certificates and keys.
 Often known as Secure DevOps, this team manages database functions securely.

 Secure Software Development

 Some organizations write and sell software.
-Some organizations write their own software for internal use.
+Some organizations write their software for internal use.
 Any company that writes software needs a team to test the product at various stages of development to make sure vulnerabilities are minimal.
-They work closely with the cybersecurity policy and architecture team both by inspecting code and monitoring run-time behavior to make sure applications are secure.
+They work closely with the cybersecurity policy and architecture team both by inspecting code and monitoring run-time behaviour to make sure applications are secure.

-Fortune 500 companies have massive staffs dedicated to all of these cybersecurity functions.
+Fortune 500 companies have massive staff dedicated to all of these cybersecurity functions.
 Smaller companies may have cybersecurity professionals filling multiple roles.
 And the smallest companies may need to outsource their entire cybersecurity function.
 But companies of all sizes can implement cybersecurity through the following three exercises.